andymeneely/victory-point-salad/docs/RULES.md

 =========

 <div class="snark">
   Duh.

-  Every game has veeps.
+Spend veeps to get veeps.
+Got it.
 </div>

 The objective of this game is to get the most victory points.